churchlab/genome-recoder/README.md

 # Genome Recoder

-Software library for recoding genomes used in Ostrov et al. (2016).
+Software library for recoding genomes used in **Ostrov et al. (2016).
 Design, synthesis, and testing toward a 57-codon genome.
-Science, 353(6301).
+Science, 353(6301)**.
+Please cite this paper.

 Please contact us if you're interested in using this software for your own recoding projects: Gleb Kuznetsov (kuznetsov@g.harvard.edu)

 ## Setup

-### Python environment
+### Setup python environment and install python dependencies

-THe software was developed and tested using python 2.7.
+The software was developed and tested using python 2.7.

 The required python libraries are listed in `requirements.txt`.
 We recommend using [virtualenv](http://pypi.python.org/pypi/virtualenv) to create a